-Ficus Shivereana leaves need optimal sunlight.
+Ficus shivereana leaves need optimal sunlight.
 Lack of sun can affect the size of the leaves.
-It is important to place the plant in a place where it receives enough sunlight to grow but not too much, which can cause leaf burn.
+It is important to place the plant where it receives enough sunlight to grow but not too much, which can cause leaf burn.

 How to make my plant bushy?

-Frequent pruning of the stems and proper sunlight are required to make the plant bushy.
+Frequent pruning of the stems and proper sunlight is required to make the plant bushy.
 Cut above the nodes of the stems to have the best results.

 When should I repot my Ficus Shivereana?

 If the roots are growing through the drainage holes, it shows that you need a bigger pot for the plant.
-If the weight of the top of the plant is heavy and it keeps falling over, it is another indication to repot.
-If the need for watering is frequent and the soil is drying out quickly, it means that the roots have grown more than the capacity of the pot.
+If the weight of the top of the plant is heavy and keeps falling over, it is another indication to repot.
+If the need for watering is frequent and the soil is drying out quickly, the roots have grown more than the pot’s capacity.